The Celts KS2

 What happened to the Celts?

 The Roman Empire grew stronger and stronger and in the end, the Romans conquered most of the land owned by the Celts.
-Some of the Celtic cultures live on today in Ireland and in remote parts of Scotland and Wales.
+In Britain, the Romans built roads, towns, and walls, leaving their mark on the land.
+However, the Celtic way of life didn’t completely disappear.